 |||R. H. Stolen and E. P. Ippen, “Raman gain in glass optical waveguide”, Appl.
 Phys.
 Lett.
 22 (6), 276 (1973), doi:10.1063/1.1654637|

 |||K. J. Blow and D. Wood, “Theoretical description of transient stimulated Raman scattering in optical fibers”, IEEE J. Quantum Electron.
 25 (12), 2665 (1989), doi:10.1109/3.40655|

 |||J. Bromage et al., “A method to predict the Raman gain spectra of germanosilicate fibers with arbitrary index profiles”, IEEE Photon.
 Technol.
 Lett.
 14 (1), 24 (2002), doi:10.1109/68.974149|

 |||D. Hollenbeck and C. D. Cantrell, “Multiple-vibrational-mode model for fiber-optic Raman gain spectrum and response function”, J. Opt.
 Soc.
 Am.
 B 19 (12), 2886 (2002), doi:10.1364/JOSAB.19.002886|

 |||X. Yan et al., “Raman transient response and enhanced soliton self-frequency shift in ZBLAN fiber”, J. Opt.
 Soc.
 Am.
 B 29 (2), 238 (2012), doi:10.1364/JOSAB.29.000238|

 |||G. P. Agrawal, Nonlinear Fiber Optics, 4th edn., Academic Press, New York (2007)|

-See also: nonlinearities, Raman scattering, Raman amplifiers, Raman lasers, silica fibers, Spotlight article 2010-03-03
+See also: nonlinearities, Raman scattering, Raman amplifiers, Raman lasers, silica fibers, The Photonics Spotlight 2010-03-03

 and other articles in the categories nonlinear optics, physical foundations